Introduction

 1. Cronjob to ping the API

-The initial step is to ping the API, and store the raw response as a .json file locally.
-We need to have the client_id, client_secret and a refresh_token to generate a temporary access token.
+to generate a temporary access token.
 Follow the Web API tutorial by Spotify to attain them.
 In turn, the access token is required to make calls to the API.

-We start with two functions: One to generate the access_token using our credentials (I have them inside spotify_creds), and a second one to download our listening history, dumping the data in a new .json file every day.
+file every day.
 To make sure that the access token doesn’t expire, we’ll generate a new one with every call to the API.

-I will store functions inside functions.py:
+I will store functions inside functions.py

 import requests